Ecological Engineering (Master of Science)

 Interest aroused?
 Just take a look at an exemplary course of study!

 With a Master's degree in Ecological Engineering, you will be an expert in ecosystem management.
-During your studies, you will have learned to understand the social and ecological requirements for sustainable land use management and the conflicts that arise.
+During your studies, you will have learned to identify the social and ecological requirements for sustainable land use management, understand the conflicts that arise and to professionally meet the diverse challenges of landscape and social transformation processes.
 You can analyze interactions of human land use with natural ecosystems and evaluate the consequences of human activities on ecosystems.

 Following analysis, you can develop different options for action from passive renaturation to engineering interventions and apply new or already tested solutions to land use and environmental problems.
 With your planning skills, you can translate options for action into concrete measures and monitor their impact.